Does caffeine shampoo help to grow your hair?

 Caffeine shampoo can cause side effects

 Shampoos that contain caffeine are generally considered to be safe and rarely cause serious side effects, but some users mention unpleasant side effects, such as redness, itching or burning of the scalp.
 Most reactions to caffeine shampoo are likely to occur due to individual sensitivities or may be due to other ingredients like additives, parabens, and silicones.
 It's important to realise that your scalp may react negatively to a caffeine-based shampoo

 Medical research into caffeine shampoo continues but in the mean time, many people have shared their opinions online.
 All reviews need to be considered logically as some users of caffeine shampoos may be experiencing a placebo effect.
 Just using the shampoo alone, may stimulate a greater self-confidence which may then be attributed to the caffeine shampoo itself.

 Other treatments for female hair loss

 Natural shampoos and conditioners are less likely to result in a negative experience, because they contain none of the nasty chemicals that can cause problems on your scalp.
-We always recommend natural solutions like paraben and sulphate free shampoos to energize hair follicles and promote healthy hair.
+We always recommend natural solutions like the Carelli Range or our CPR Fortify Collection.
+Our paraben and sulphate free shampoos energise hair follicles promoting healthy hair.

 The same applies to other female hair loss treatments like hair loss vitamins, topical hair loss serums, minoxidil, finasteride, propecia and any other treatment that claims to "grow" hair.
 While some of these treatments have been shown to stimulate follicles and may be effective in some cases, they have to be used correctly and for the right reasons.
 It's always best to thoroughly investigate the actual source of your hair loss before applying a product that may in fact irritate your scalp further.